Catherine Tu’akalau is Wellington’s first Pacific Nurse Practitioner and one of only a handful in Aotearoa New Zealand specialising in child health.

 Pursuing a career in nursing was a very personal decision, she says.

 “Witnessing a lot of my close relatives in hospital, dying from health conditions that are preventable, that’s what got me into nursing.
-I began to grow a strong passion for child health in the early stages of studying nursing as I loved the family-centered care approach.”
+I began to grow a strong passion for child health in the early stages of studying nursing as I loved the family-centred care approach.”

 Catherine lives in Levin with her husband Alfred and four-year-old daughter Juliet.
 “My family, alongside my parents and siblings, have been my support system during my studies.
 After giving birth to my daughter, I was motivated to pursue postgraduate studies, and with the support of my husband, it has definitely been something special.”